MarcoTuc/xent/readme.md

 4. With menv activated, install the xent package as: `python setup.py develop`

-5. Populate the models folder with the base models you can use *the model_downloader.ipynb* notebook
+5. To populate the models folder with the base models you can use the *model_downloader.ipynb* notebook

 NOTE: Make sure you have nvcc>=11.6 on your Nvidia GPU